rdfiske17/languagelogger-app/README.md

 <string name="research_feedback_mail" translatable="false">yourResearchEmailAdress</string>
 ```

+If you don't have a language logger server setup yet, checkout [the backend project's README](https://github.com/Flo890/languagelogger-backend/blob/master/README.md).

 ## Create a signed APK for Production

 Before creating the APK make sure, that you configured the server address and your e-mail address as descriped above.